cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 }
 ```

-## Configure a local account with the database credentials
+## Configure a user account with the database credentials

-Put the following in `local_account.tf`.
+Put the following in `user_account.tf`.

 ```terraform
 locals {